NuevoFoundation/workshops/content/english/linux-basics/activity-6.md

 `find` is a command used to search for a file with certain parameters within a directory or region of files.
 It can be used in multiple ways including:

-- Searching for a specific File Name
+- Searching for a file with a specific file name
  The format is: `find [directory] -name [filename]`
-- Searching for all text files (Files that end with .txt)
+- Searching for all files with a specific file extension (for example, text files, ending with .txt)
  The format is: `find [directory] -name *.txt`

 Use the `find` command to search for the file within the current directory.
 Is there a command we can use to figure out what the current directory is?